bustardcelly/cucumberjs-browser/README.md

 * TAP (using the node-tap module)
 * UI (basic example of printing specs to DOM)
 * SAUCELABS (uses QUnit reporting model to hook into saucelabs reporter)
+* TESTEM (patches Testem.emit to emulate like qunit adapter)

 _More to come..._